 FAQ – chargebacks

 Payment disputes and chargebacks happen all the time, but they can harm a business’s bottom line.
-Here are a few common questions on chargebacks.
+Now that you know the chargeback meaning, here are a few common questions on chargebacks.

 Since when has chargeback become available?